lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 I contacted the holding archive in Germany, writing a message in bad google-translate German!

+The first volume is divided into 40 sections, on a range of topics related to the body, the senses, and disease.
+He classifies bodily and sensory motions as "irritative," "sensitive," "voluntary," and "associate."
+He presents theories on the production and classes of ideas, and seeks to explain the causes and mechanisms of sleep, reverie, vertigo, and drunkenness.
+He then discusses anatomy, especially the operation of the circulatory system and various glands.
+Chapter 29, "The Retrograde Motions of the Absorbent Vessels," is Erasmus Darwin's translation of his late son [Charles Darwin](https://en.wikipedia.org/wiki/Charles\_Darwin\_(medical\_student))'s dissertation.
+These anatomical chapters are followed by four chapters on diseases, which draws on his classification of four types of motion to identify four types of diseases: those of irritation, of sensation, of volition, and of association.
+Two chapters, "Of the Oxygenation of the Blood in the Lungs and Placenta" and "Of Generation" develop his theories about human reproduction, including observations related to evolution.
+The final chapter in the first volume is a reprint of a paper by another of Erasmus Darwin's sons, [Robert Darwin](https://en.wikipedia.org/wiki/Robert\_Darwin), about ocular spectra.

+The second volume is focused solely on classifying diseases into classes, orders, and genera.
+The book is divided into four major sections, based on the four classes of disease: diseases of irritation, sensation, volition, and association.

+In comparison to all the other texts, the appeal of the Vicar of Wakefield is obvious: it’s funny on purpose, while also, I remain convinced, being completely in earnest about its moral values.
+An illustrative joke is the one about making sure to lend something to one’s least pleasant houseguests, so they won’t ever return: it’s a bit wry or cynical as a punchline, but in no way undermines the house’s hospitality, or the idea of hospitality itself as a virtue.

+The novel was first published in 1766; this 1792 edition comes 26 years after its first publication, and 18 years after Goldsmith’s death in 1774.
+Not sure how many printings have elapsed since 1766.

+It opens with an index of chapter summaries, and contains absolutely no prefatory materials --- which is, frankly, a real oddity!
+A sign it was a well-know book?

 One of the major findings of this research methodology is a reminder that digital records are based on a relentless materiality.
 The method itself, in some ways, boils down to predicting the location of some barriers to research, and then smashing my face directly against those barriers in order to characterize their location, shape, and solidity.
 The hunt for the more-neglected titles hit very similar barriers.
 The Hayward advertisement has only one recorded copy, in Germany; elation when looking up the shelfmark reveals that it is bound with the Gentleman’s Magazine and I can find a HathiTrust scan of that exact volume; growing dread as a detailed examination of the 800-page facsimile makes it clear that the advertisement did not appear within the magazine but was bound with it separately by an idiosyncratic German person; resignation as I use Google Translate to compose an apologetic message in German for the Niedersachsische Staats und Universitatsbibliothek, where someone will have to go dig out the book and personally inspect it for the inclusion.
 Or, for the East India accounts --- growing elation as I realise that one of the holding libraries is UCLA, where material conditions are in my favour, since I have a friend studying there; hopes that are dashed by the absolute bar on special collections access during COVID-19.

+Underwood has particularly emphasized that the unique role of literary studies, as opposed to history or sociology, is that narratives provide pleasure.
+Of the ten items I attempted to consult, Erasmus Darwin’s *Zoonomia* is on paper one of the easiest to work with: a readily available facsimile in ECCO, and a substantial body of secondary work to consult.
+However, the thing about a 1,200 page loosely-organized medical text is that it is entirely lacking in the pleasure of narrative.
+Even to lightly skim each page took a substantial investment of time and willpower.
+Trying to fully understand the ideas proposed --- and especially to reconcile them with what I came to realise was a very haphazard and largely forgotten high school education biology --- was a challenge.
+In other words, the text itself can be a barrier.

 This dissertation has been centrally concerned with textual selection.
 In this final chapter, I wish to experiment with a perverse and speculative form of textual selection: true randomness.
 The value of speculative computing, as a methodology in a liminal space between the humanities and computer science, lies in its ability to be useless in a thought-provoking way.
 Of course one would not seriously suggest that we study literary history through texts chosen at random... but what would happen if we did it anyway?
 To write this chapter, I used a random number generator to choose \[X\] texts from the ESTC. \[LITERARY BLUF - last thing to write\]